 It is in the same church where my mom and dad were married and where I was christened as a baby.
 As staunch Calvinists, much of life revolved around church and the Groote Kerk was my second home.

 It was the first Christian place of worship in South Africa.
 The oldest church structure on this piece of land dates back to 1678, 26 years after the Dutch landed to set up their refreshment station.
 The current building was built by the German architect Herman Schuette in 1841.
 Much of the old church, including the steeple, was retained in Schuette’s new design.
 It is situated right next to parliament.
 The last Sunday before I left for Europe, my kleinneef preached.

-He is a gentle man with a large pastorly heart.
+He is a gentleman with a large pastoral heart.
 His theology is progressive and his faith sincere.
-My mom and dad are close to Oom Giel and his Brother, Oom Sybrand.
+My mom and dad are close to Oom Giel and his brother, Oom Sybrand.
 They are my mom’s cousins.

 Oom Giel’s thesis was “Live as people of the light.”
-Here, at the Groote Kerk, the people who started the Cape Colony worshiped and receives their spiritual direction.
+Here, at the Groote Kerk, the people who started the Cape Colony worshipped and received their spiritual direction.
 Oom Giel stressed that we receive the light, but he was humble about what that means.
 As a theologian, he was ahead of his time.
 “A day will come when we realise that the church does not have all the answers.
 One day the church will no longer be able to scare non-believers into faith by the threat of hell.
-The light we received is that we are in God’s hands.
-Its a way of life.”
+The light we receive is that we are in God’s hands.
+It’s a way of life.”

 Deep-seated Calvinism shaped the colony.
 From the straight roads and square corners on neat houses to straight orchards.
 They believed God was in the first place viewing life as a geometer and this shaped everything they did.
 The Groote Kerk is the spiritual spring of the Colony.